lemonliu2023/lingo-reader/README.md

 ## TODO：

-7. write blog to explain how to parse epub, mobi or kf8 file
+write blog to explain how to parse epub, mobi or kf8 file

-later:
-9. find test case
+find test case

-13. textarea focus
-12. cycle color components
+cycle color components

-8. Now the file is loaded into memory all at once and then processed, this will be bad when ebook files are vary large.
+Now the file is loaded into memory all at once and then processed, this will be bad when ebook files are vary large.
 It could be better to convert the way to ondemand loading.